tomasdelvechio/YarnExamples/src/nutchIndexer/README.md

 The file is sorted by word and docId.
 In the future, will be implemented an order by Freq (i.e. support early termination techniques for retrieval)

+NOTE: Nutch Indexer will not be update.
+Reasons in #24.

 # References

 [1]: [Nutch Project - MapReduce](http://wiki.apache.org/nutch/MapReduce)